Book Author: Bridget Stutchbury, PhD Bird Detective

 Coloration clues females unfailingly.
 Color can indicate age (survival competence), diet (provider skills), and aggression (defense skills).
 Birds’ vision extends into the UV range of the spectrum, so that they perceive colors differently than we do.
 Their enhanced color perception makes them able to detect more subtle differences than we can see.

-In purple martin colonies, females will choose older males who advertise their age by their steel-blue irridescent plumage.
-Parasites are a loeading cause of death in migratory song birds.
+In purple martin colonies, females will choose older males who advertise their age by their steel-blue iridescent plumage.
+Parasites are a leading cause of death in migratory song birds.
 Also, half of these song birds perish during migration.
 Birds that survive two years are likely genetically superior individuals.
 Females mated to older males will remain monogamous, while those mated to younger males (with female-like plumage) will try to cheat with older males, so the younger males must follow their mates around.
 Older males will normally control more territory (more nest boxes).

 Females look for traits that males cannot fake.
 Bright red, yellow, and orange coloration of beak and feathers are due to carotenoids, only available through diet.
 Carotenoids are used by the immune system.
 Only in the presence of excess will a male have the luxury of storing carotenoids in his beak and feathers.
 Red coloration in house finches has been shown to indicate increased disease resistance.